gauthma/LaTeX/docs/README.md

 So when and if, to speed up the compilation process, the user decides to use `\includeonly`, then the `report.pdf` will be that smaller (abridged) document, whilst `Unabridged.pdf` will still be the full document.
 When running the compile script, the smaller version will compiled first---and when it is done, a large notice will be displayed, allowing you to get back to work ASAP.

-**Caveat: structure of the build directory.** If your splitted input is placed inside specific folders---say, placing all chapters inside a `chapters/` folder---then `\include` requires that those folders exist inside the build directories.
+**Caveat: structure of the build directory.** If your split input is placed inside specific folders---say, placing all chapters inside a `chapters/` folder---then `\include` requires that those folders exist inside the build directories.
 More generally, the same hierarchy of files that are `include`'d needs to be replicated inside the build directories.
 To accomplish this, list those folders in the `folders_to_be_rsyncd` array.
 E.g. if you have two folders with `.tex` files in them, say `chapters` and `images`, that line should look something like:

 ~~~ {.shell .numberLines}
 folders_to_be_rsyncd=( "chapters" "images" )